Niknymusing/WOMU/MANUAL.md

 ### Effects
 A list of prefabs containing a `MIMA_Effect` class, that can be controlled via OSC, texture-mapped etc.

+*IMPORTANT NOTE* - Dancers are a special kind of Effect, that response to pose + some other specific commands.

 - `Name` - the name by which it will be accessed via OSC (no spaces allowed)
 - `Prefab` - the Unity prefab which gets loaded by this Effect.
 Must have a `MIMA_Effect` behaviour.